Short answer: I have no earthly idea. *

 Long answer: It’s difficult to elaborate on something when you have no earthly idea why you do it.
 The easy answer would be money: last year I took a train from Chicago to Portland, Oregon (2.5 days), because I had a free ticket.
 I then took a train from Portland down to Los Angeles (1.5 days) because it was less expensive than a plane ticket during the holidays.
 Currently I am sitting on a train from Chicago to New Orleans (19.5 hours), and I’ll soon be on a train from Savannah, Georgia to Washington, DC (10 hours), and after that I’ll finish off with a train from Washington, D.C. to Chicago (20 hours).
 Not to mention the 14ish hours I will spend on a bus.

 And all of this has been done in a seat, not a sleeping compartment.

 I guess there is the fact that it usually makes for a good story.
 Train seats have a lot of legroom.
-There are weirder, more interesting people on cross-country train rides, because who in their right mind would take a train for 20 hours instead of flying for 2, especially when the train costs a lot more?
-There are restaurant cars on trains, which seem to provide a false but very satisfying sense of luxury, an opinion I’ve based solely on the smug facial expressions of everyone who strolls past me in the much less luxurious “snack car” after they finish dinner.
+There are weirder, more interesting people on cross-country train rides, because who in their right mind would take a train for 20 hours instead of flying for 2?
+There are restaurant cars on trains, which seem to provide a very satisfying sense of luxury, an opinion I’ve based solely on the smug facial expressions of everyone who strolls past me after dinner while I’m sitting in the much less luxurious but arguably more fun bar car.

 *wording borrowed from Skyler in this scene from the season finale of Breaking Bad.
 I just really miss Breaking Bad.